 Import accounts into Apple School Manager using SFTP

-Your Student Information System (SIS) is not currently supported by Apple School Manager but may be in the future.
+Your Student Information System (SIS) isn’t currently supported by Apple School Manager but may be supported in the future.

-You do not have an SIS but want to import the same information from the system you currently use.
+You don’t have a SIS but want to import the exact same information from the system you currently use.

 When you set up SFTP, Apple School Manager gives you .csv template files and the access information for a private SFTP server.
 You can open the files in a spreadsheet app (such as Numbers).